Alfredo-Vargas/ai4im/analysis/final_report.md

 - We can clearly identified two regions when feature engineering one related to the under fitting region when `p-values` when using the `tfresh`.
 One region corresponds to the under-fitting region ($p-value < 0.48$), meaning we have less features (52% or more are considered rare features and therefore ignored).
 The other region corresponds to the over-fitting region with $p-value > 0.48$ (52% or less are considered rare features and therefore ignored.)

 - TODO:
-    - Explore cross validation with other ML methods (RandomForest GridSearch already implements this with cv=None which means 5-fold cv)
     - Obtain optimal `p-values` when using other ML methods.
-    - Explore **both** strategy for data augmentation when using the `tsfresh` library.
-So far we have used only the `minority` strategy for data augmentation.

 ### Bibliography